objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 To speed up the build of compiled languages, [ccache](https://ccache.dev) and [sccache](https://github.com/mozilla/sccache) are used.
 `ccache` uses the hash algorithm for the hashing of code at certain stages of the build.
 `ccache` uses the hash to save a code in the cache.
+When compiling a file, its hash is calculated.
+If the file is already present in the registry of compiled files, the file will not be compiled again.
+Instead, the previously compiled binary file will be utilized.
+This approach can significantly accelerate the build process of certain packages, reducing build times by 5-10 times.
 The [`ccache` hash](https://ccache.dev/manual/4.8.2.html#_common_hashed_information) is based on:
 * the file contents